dialpad/dialtone/README.md

 #### Dialtone icons

+⚠️ *You should avoid importing the icons directly*, please use `DtIcon` vue component instead. ⚠️

-Dialtone icons doesn't have a default export, so you need to access the files directly under the dist/ folder as following:
+In case you cannot use vue components, import the files directly under the `dist/` folder as following:

 - Importing icons: